-I was kindly invited to the Amsterdam ceremony in March 2013 where you first broke a world record with multiple Longship riverboat christenings.
+I was kindly invited to Viking’s Amsterdam ceremony in March 2013 where you first broke a world record with the launch and naming of multiple Longship riverboats.
 I was honored.
-I was also honored to be on the same ship as you, your family and Lord and Lady Carnarvon.
-The day after the christening, your daughter, Karine Hagen, who I admire and who has been my friend for many years, urged me to go have breakfast with you.
+I was also honored to be on the same riverboat as you, your family, and Lord and Lady Carnarvon.
+The day after the ceremony your daughter, Karine Hagen, who I admire and who has been my friend for many years, urged me to go have breakfast with you.
 I hesitated as I did not want to bother you with so many VIPs on board.
 She pushed me so I sat down beside you.
 I introduced myself in case you did not remember me and you said,

 “Well, are we good enough for you now?”

 Clearly, you did remember me and we had some things to discuss.

 Viking Longships Christening March 2013 Amsterdam